wrist mechanics online course featured image

 How Long Should I Practice When Overcoming Plateaus?

-Amateur golfers often asked us about the length of time they should practice when overcoming issues with their game.
-The key here is not about the length of consistency of the practice but more about the quality.
+Amateur golfers often ask us about the length of time they should practice when overcoming issues with their game.

 Every practice session should have a plan.
 In addition, you’ll want to stay mentally engaged and reach your goals.
 Simply hitting golf balls isn’t enough; you should also work on your swing.